On the Regulary of Reaction Systems

 {\emph{Unless stated otherwise, within this section, all reaction systems are mass-action systems in both the stochastic sense and the deterministic sense.}}

 It is plausible that one motivation of mathematical biology is to unveil the common mathematical law of similar biological models.
-Since it is arguably closer to the truth (than the negation of the following statement) that many phenomena in nature share a same generic principle or law, similar or even identical chemical mechanisms may exist in more than one forms in nature.
-For this consideration, despite the assumption of low abundance justifying the stochastic models seems contradictive to the assumption of high copy numbers of species which underlies deterministic reaction systems, the discussion about the stochastic models of the chemical mechanisms for deterministic reaction systems in the references may not be entirely meaningless, even from the perspective of biology.
+Since it is arguably closer to the truth (than the negation of the following statement) that many phenomena in nature share the same generic principle or law, similar or even identical chemical mechanisms may exist in more than one forms in nature.
+For this consideration, {though} the assumption of low abundance which justifies the stochastic models seems contradictory to the assumption of high copy numbers of species which underlies deterministic reaction systems, the discussion about the stochastic {reaction systems sharing the same chemical mechanisms with the} deterministic reaction systems in the references may not be entirely meaningless, even from the perspective of biology.

 {As we will see below, Theorem~\ref{thm:1st-order-regularity} applies to all the models except the last, which demonstrates its wide applicability.}